Audit reviews: the process, pitfalls and published themes – a focus on FRC Audit Quality Reviews

 Sarah is a Partner in the Regulatory team.
 She joined Kingsley Napley in 2010 from the Criminal Bar, having had a broad and varied criminal practise.

 Having gained over 10 years’ experience investigating and presenting high profile and complex fitness to practise cases before a wealth of regulatory bodies, Sarah’s attentions have more recently focused on harnessing her FTP and regulatory expertise to assist regulators in a more holistic review of their legal processes, policies and systems.

 Sarah has a particular interest in health regulation, working closely with regulators in this sector to design and implement regulatory frameworks that meet their needs.
 Her work involves helping established regulators to identify where things are being done well, and where improvements can be made as well as guiding start-up regulators to implement best practice from the outset of their operations.

 Sarah has particular experience of cases involving vulnerable witnesses.
-She can speak British Sign Language to Stage 1 level.
+She can communicate in British Sign Language to Stage 1 level.
 Sarah also provides advice to victims of crime and witnesses to investigations.

 Skip to content Home About Us Insights Services Contact Accessibility